 A different team assists those blacklisted to obtain permits for medical treatment or to accompany a patient to a Palestinian hospital in East Jerusalem or to an Israeli hospital.
 Sometimes it’s a matter of life and death.

-Two additional human rights organizations should be mentioned who are doing important work with respect to blacklisting: Hamoked Center for the Defense of the Individual deals with the denial of crossing permits to Jordan permits to the seam zone, refusal of family visits (family reunifications of Jerusalemites) and the refusal of visits to prisoners.
+Two additional human rights organizations should be mentioned who are doing important work with respect to blacklisting: Hamoked Center for the Defense of the Individual deals with denial of crossing permits to Jordan, permits to the seam zone, refusal of family visits (family reunifications of Jerusalemites) and refusal of visits to prisoners.
 Gisha deals with refusals of travel permits from Gaza to the West Bank.